daveholst/week1-landing-page/README.md

 # Week 1 Landing Page Activity

 Landing Page activity for end of Week 1.
-Using out git/html/css skills for a task.
+Using our git/html/css skills for a task.

 ## Screenshot